vivin/gradle-semantic-build-versioning/README.md

 ## Pre-releases

-This is how you can define your pre-release versioning strategy.
+This is how you can define your pre-release versioning-strategy.
 This is a special case because other than defining a basic syntax and ordering rules, the semantic-versioning specification has no other rules about pre-release identifiers.
 This means that some extra configuration is required if you want to generate pre-release versions.

 ### `preRelease`

 This option allows you to specify how pre-release versions should be generated and bumped.
 It has the following sub-options:

  - <a id="prerelease.startingversion" />`startingVersion`: This is required and describes the starting pre-release version of a new pre-release.
-Its value will be used if [`newPreRelease`](#newprerelease) is invoked (either explicitly or via [Automatic bumping based on commit messages](#automatic-bumping-based-on-commit-messages)).
+This value will be used if [`newPreRelease`](#newprerelease) is invoked (either explicitly or via [Automatic bumping based on commit messages](#automatic-bumping-based-on-commit-messages)).

    **Example:** Starting version for a pre-release version should be `alpha.0`
    ```gradle